-The expressive, raw, textural, gestural strokes of color used by Helen Closs, portray glimpses of emotional states and individuals overcoming adversity, or something entirely different!
+The expressive, raw, textural, gestural strokes of color used by Helen Closs, portray glimpses of emotional states and moments of compassion, or something entirely different!

 To create these works she uses a palette knife to blend and move paint in an intuitive manner, hoping for surprises to occur that are interesting and new, either in the paint, meaning, or any other result.